Ged0oo/FawryQuantumChallenge/README.md

 ## Notes

+- The system prints a shipment notice only for Cheese and Biscuits.
+- Shipping fee is fixed at 30.
-- The system checks for product expiry, stock, and customer balance.
+- No checks for product expiry, stock, or customer balance are implemented.
-- Only shippable items are included in the shipment notice.
+- Only the items Cheese and Biscuits are considered shippable in the
-- Only available and non-expired products can be added to the cart.